 How can we safely warm a Siberian Husky up?

-If you need to look at outdoor dog houses, then do check out this one.
+If you need an outdoor dog house, check out this one on Amazon.
 It’s been around for a while, is fully waterproof and has some great reviews.
-Before you decide on another one, just take a look at this.
+Before you decide on any other, take a look at this one first.

-The best bet though I think, if you believe your dog has been subjected to cold temperatures – just get them inside.
+Your best bet if you believe your dog has been subjected to cold temperatures is to get them inside.